OliverStone01/Harvard-CS50x/Week-7-SQL/Notes/CS50-week-7-notes.md

 The top row will usually be the header files, and software will take this into account if you open it in a normal spreadsheet software.

-Let’s create some Python code that iterates over a CSV file:
+Let’s create some Python code that iterates over a CSV file using the csv module:
 ```
-import csv 	# imports a lot of the functionality of a CSV file.
+import csv

 with open(“Favorites.csv”, “r”) as file:
 	reader = csv.reader(file)